 The goAML System Registration

-The goAML system is an integrated digital platform through which financial institutions, designated non-financial businesses and occupations, and the relevant authorities can send Suspicious Transaction Reports (STRs) and Suspicious Activity Reports (SARs).
-It is used by the Financial Intelligence Unit to collect, evaluate and distribute suspicious transaction information rapidly and effectively.
+The goAML system is an integrated digital platform through which financial institutions, designated non-financial businesses, occupations, and the relevant authorities can send Suspicious Transaction Reports (STRs) and Suspicious Activity Reports (SARs).
+The Financial Intelligence Unit uses it to collect, evaluate and distribute suspicious transaction information rapidly and effectively.

 What is Committee for Commodities Subject to Import and Export Control (Automatic Reporting System for Sanctions Lists)?

-Which Business are treated as Designated Non-financial Businesses and Professions (DNFBPs)?
+Which Businesses are treated as Designated Non-financial Businesses and Professions (DNFBPs)?

 A DNFBP is anyone who engages in the following trade or business activities: